 Network configurations may help improve care quality while reducing costs

-More employers are considering tiered networks to promote physician quality and cost savings while retaining a broad range of choices
+More employers are considering tiered networks that promote quality care and cost savings while retaining a broad range of choices.

 - Cost management